-Applicable School Payable Year First Dunuing Lease Levy Restrictions Years Effective Permitted Uses/Limitations 2015-16 and later Pay 15 and later Sets the maximum lease amount at the lesser of the lease's actual costs or \$212 per pupil unit.
+Applicable School Years Payable Year First Effective Permitted Uses/Limitations 2015-16 and later Pay 15 and later Sets the maximum lease amount at the lesser of the lease's actual costs or \$212 per pupil unit.
 Allows a district that is a member of an intermediate school district to levy an additional \$65 per pupil unit for lease costs faced by the intermediate school district.
 2014-2015 Pay 14 Sets the maximum lease amount at the lesser of the lease's actual costs or \$162 per pupil unit.
 Allows a district that is a member of an intermediate school district to levy an additional \$46 per pupil unit for lease costs faced by the intermediate school district.
 2009-10 to 2013-14 Pay 09 to Pay 13 Sets the maximum lease amount at the lesser of the lease's actual costs or \$150 per pupil unit.
 Allows a district that is a member of an intermediate school district to levy an additional \$43 per pupil unit for lease costs faced by the intermediate school district.
 2006-07 Pay 06 to 08 Sets the maximum lease amount at the lesser of the lease's actual costs or \$100 per pupil unit.
 Allows a district that is a member of an intermediate school district to levy an additional \$25 per pupil unit for lease costs faced by the intermediate school district.
 2004-05 to 2005-06 Pay 04 and 05 Limits the maximum per pupil lease for a school district to the lesser of 90 percent of the actual lease costs or \$90 per pupil unit.
 Allows a district that is a member of an intermediate school district to levy an additional \$22.50 per pupil for lease expenses.
 2002-03 to 2003-04 Pay 02 and 03 Sets the maximum per pupil levy for a school district that is a member of an intermediate school district at \$125 per pupil unit.
 1999-2000 Pay 99 Excludes expenditures for sports stadiums from the definition of "instructional space."
 1998-99 Pay 98 For agreements finalized after July 1, 1997, no district may have a lease levy in excess of \$100 per pupil unit and no district may use the lease levy for a "newly constructed building for regular kindergarten, elementary, or secondary space."
 1992-93 Pay 92 Upon approval of commissioner when economically advantageous for instructional purposes.
 Broadens scope to land as well as facilities.
 1991-92 Pay 91 Upon approval of commissioner when economically advantageous for instructional purposes.
 Future lease purchase agreements are no longer eligible.
 1990-91 Pay 90 Upon approval of commissioner when economically advantageous for instructional purposes.
 1989-90 Pay 89 Upon approval of commissioner when economically advantageous for secondary vocational programs only.
-1988-89 Pay 88 The leased facilities levy was repealed.
-However, a special levy allowed a district to levy the amount that would have been authorized in 1987 if the levy had not been repealed.